Watch Your Home Aquarium Thrive with Copepod Delivery

 No matter what organisms you have in your fish tank, you can benefit from getting live fish food delivered.
 Clams, for example, like to eat bacteria and microorganisms, so copepods would be perfect for your live clam.
 Care is crucial in order for your home aquarium to thrive.
 Your aquarium fish love phytoplankton, they will thank you for all of the nutrients a copepod blend can offer them.

 What is phytoplankton?

-Phytoplankton is small bacteria that live on the surfaces of fish habitats.
+Phytoplankton is single celled algae, protists, and bacteria that live on the surfaces of fish habitats.
 They function by making food from sunlight.
 Small organisms like phytoplankton and copepods are essential for other fish to survive, but to thrive as well.
 You can give them basic fish food or you can give them the best fresh fish food, delivered right to your door.
 While phytoplankton is small and seemingly insignificant, they do in fact stabilize the food chain and their involvement in the circle of life is crucial for healthy marine life.
 They are a critical part of a saltwater copepod delivery.

 When you have received your saltwater copepod delivery you may be asking the following question, how to seed a fish tank?
 Think of it this way, the process of seeding an aquarium is a little like a bonus point on a final exam.
 You’ll still have a good aquarium without seeding your tank, but you’ll have a great aquarium if you decide to seed your fish tank.
 When you seed your aquarium you are ‘recycling’ in a manner more established good bacteria in to a fresh habitat so that they can help to make the new environment as great as the one they came from.